mritunjaysharma394/vowpal-wiki/Dependencies.md

 ```
 On Windows dependencies are managed with either Nuget, open `vowpalwabbit/vw.sln` in Visual Studio 2017 and restore Nuget dependencies.

-Note: Visual Studio 2015 must be installed so that the v140 toolchain is present.
+Note: VC++ v14.00  toolset must be installed.
+It can be done either as Visual Studio 2017 feature or as part of Visual Studio 2015.
 Windows 8.1 SDK must be installed as well.

 [Next step: building on Windows](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building#windows)